I first heard the word calling when I became a Christian 3 decades ago. It has since found its way into corporate discussions.

 Websters’ 1st definition is a strong inner impulse toward a particular course of action especially when accompanied by conviction of divine influence (emphasis mine)

 When we talk about technical calling, it involves God asking a person to serve him ‘exclusively’ in the 5 fold ministry gifts, a specialized and pre-identified task.
-What differentiate these from other jobs, inside and outside the church, is God calling a person to be, not God entertaining applicants.
-One can desire to be a pastor, prophet, teacher, apostle or evangelist, but they can’t be one, unless they ‘received’ what we call a ‘calling’.
+What differentiates these from other jobs, inside and outside the church, is God calling a person to be, not God entertaining applicants.
+One can desire to be a pastor, prophet, teacher, apostle, or evangelist, but they can’t be one unless they ‘received’ what we call a ‘calling’.

 With the other jobs, either in church ministry or professional career, you don’t need to receive a call to be one.
-A desire towards a specific career is enough.
+A desire for a specific career is enough.
 As long as you are inside the parameters of God’s will, then you are good to go (an example of a career outside God’s parameter is illegal drugs kingpin).
-Of course, we need education, training and experience to become the best version of ourselves in our choice profession.
+Of course, we need education, training, and experience to become the best version of ourselves in our chosen profession.

 Because in a Christian context, God will only give the parameters of His purpose (for us), we are free to choose a career based on our desire and our genetically encoded talents.
 No need for God to dictate.